Feltus Taylor: Trial

-Taylor was indicted by a grand jury for the first-degree murder of Donna Ponsano, in violation of Louisiana Revised Statute 14:30.
+Taylor was indicted by a grand jury for the first degree murder of Donna Ponsano, in violation of Louisiana Revised Statute 14:30.
 The jury found Taylor guilty, and unanimously recommended the death penalty.
 The court sentenced Taylor in accordance with the recommendation.

 Imprisonment

-Taylor's spiritual advisor on death row was Helen Prejean, a Roman Catholic nun and one of the leading advocates against the death penalty.
-The two corresponded for almost the entire duration of Taylor's incarceration in Angola.
+Taylor's spiritual advisor on death row was The Rev. Charles deGravelles. an Episcopal deacon who founded the Episcopal prison ministry at Angola in 1990.
+Beginning in 1997, through correspondence and frequent personal visits, deGravelles supported Taylor in efforts to find peace and to reconcile with his victims.

+During his incarceration, Taylor was encouraged and assisted in writing his autobiography through the LSU Office of Social Service Research and Development, under the direction of Cecile Guin, through contacts from the public defender's office.
+Taylor's autobiography was eventually edited by Monique Morrison and published in 2026 by Bloomsbury Press under the title Waiting to Die: One Man's Journey on Death Row, with a foreword by Sister Helen Prejean.

 Execution

 On June 6, 2000, Taylor was executed by lethal injection at Louisiana State Penitentiary at the age of 38.
+At his execution to support Taylor were his spiritual advisor, The Rev. Charles deGravelles, and his federal public defender Jean Faria.
 In his final statement he said, "I want to tell you, Keith, and the Ponsano family that I always regretted what I've done.
 It was my own doing.
 After this is over with, I hope you can find the peace to move on."

 His official last meal consisted of ribs, toast, onion rings, shrimp, corn on the cob, and cheesecake.